jlabedzki/jlabedzki/README.md

 👋 Hi there, I'm Johnny, a Canadian software developer with a unique background in medicine and a passion for coding.

-### About Me

-- 🎓 I hold a medical degree, but my true calling lies in software development, where I can combine my analytical mindset and creative problem-solving skills.
+🎓 I hold a medical degree, but my true calling lies in software development, where I can combine my analytical mindset and creative problem-solving skills.

-- 🔭 I'm currently working on exciting projects that leverage my skills in JavaScript/TypeScript, Python, and SQL.
-- 🌱 I'm continuously learning and exploring new technologies to enhance my development expertise.
+🌱 I love continuously learning and exploring new technologies to enhance my development expertise.

 Outside of my professional life, you'll often find me: